Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford, 2009)

 Take the example of the good men of ancient

 times and God will comfort and aid you,

 both in this world and in the world to come.

 Iona Abbey, and the Iona Community founded in the 1930s by George MacLeod, continue to inspire Christians today throughout the world.

 Saint Cuthbert (636-687)

 Saint Cuthbert was born in the Scottish border country near Melrose.
-Later, he worked there a shepherd.
-One night, by the River Leader, he had a vision of a great light, stretching from earth to heaven.
-The light faded and Cuthbert was left to wonder about the meaning of the vision.
+One night, he had a vision of a great light, stretching from earth to heaven.
 He learned later that on that same night, 31 August 651, Saint Aidan, Bishop of Lindisfarne, had died.
 To the young shepherd, the vision seemed to be a challenge and a call to serve God.
-He entered the Monastery of Old Melrose – one of the parent seats of the Church in Scotland and founded by Aidan – and there he spent 13 years as a monk.
+He entered the Monastery of Old Melrose and there he spent 13 years as a monk.

-Saint Cuthbert was known for his miracles during his life, and also after his death.
-During the Danish raids in Northumbria in 698, Cuthbert’s followers moved his body and carried it from place to place for safety.
+During the Viking raids in Northumbria in 698, Cuthbert’s followers moved his body and carried it from place to place for safety.
 In 883, he was buried in Chester-le-Street and in 996 he was reburied in Durham Cathedral, where his shrine remains to this day.

 Some key centres for Celtic spirituality: